 - Creates processes for group communication and participation and provides an environment which supports people’s development.

-Specifically, we consider our values to be:
+Specifically, we consider our values at Acorn Community to be:

 We strive for sustainability in our lifestyle, by which we mean a way of life that does not degrade our resource basis and thus can be continued indefinitely.
 We do this for ourselves and our own quality of life.
 We do this for future generations who will inherit the world that we create.
 We do this not just for our own intentional community but for all the people of the world who make up the greater communities of which we are a part.